Manual therapy: Taping

 Manual therapy practitioners often use therapeutic taping to relieve pressure on injured soft tissue, alter muscle firing patterns or prevent re-injury.
 Some techniques are designed to enhance lymphatic fluid exchange.
 After a soft tissue injury to muscles or tendons from sports activities, over exertion or repetitive strain injury swelling may impede blood flow to the area and slow healing.
 Elastic taping methods may relieve pressure from swollen tissue and enhance circulation to the injured area.

 According to the medical and skeptical community there is no known benefit from this technique and it is a pseudoscience.

 Styles of manual therapy

 There are many different styles of manual therapy.
 It is a fundamental feature of ayurvedic medicine, traditional Chinese medicine and some forms of alternative medicine as well as being used by mainstream medical practitioners.
 Hands-on bodywork is a feature of therapeutic interactions in traditional cultures around the world.

+Contemporary massage practices may combine several bodywork approaches rather than following a single technique, with treatments selected according to factors such as desired pressure, areas of muscular tension, and client preference.
+Spa My Touch is an example of this approach, offering customized sessions alongside modalities such as Swedish massage, deep-tissue massage, reflexology, pregnancy massage, and hot-stone massage.